 The steps are simple and really quick.
 You don’t need to dirty a lot of dishes!
 Love these kinds of recipes!
 I love baking but cleaning up afterward is sometimes daunting.

 2 – Making the caramel is an easy step BUT once it’s done you need to act quickly to spread it on the side of the pot or pour it into the dish of your choice.
 Make sure it is spread evenly as it hardens.

-3 - Beating the eggs with the condensed milk and evaporated milk is an easy step.
+3 - Beating the eggs with condensed milk and evaporated milk is an easy step.
 Maybe kids can help?
-Add some vanilla extract or your flavour of choice.
+Add some vanilla extract or your flavor of choice.

-4 - Pour it in your oven dish and bake it.
-Although, there are little of it, do the dishes in the meantime!
+4 - Pour it into your oven dish and bake it.
+Although, there is little of it, do the dishes in the meantime!

 Of course, I'm biased on this one.
-We are a trilingual family: I'm French, hubby is Cuban and the kiddos are Canadian.
+We are a trilingual family: I'm French, my hubby is Cuban and the kiddos are Canadian.
 In France, we do have a version of the flan too.
 Which one is the best?
 THE ONE YOU DECIDE IS THE BEST.
 IT'S ALL ABOUT PERSONAL TASTE.

 The Cuban version is really delicious for its golden caramel over the flan.
 Also called flan de leche Cubano, flano or Flan Cubano.
-I know the Mexican flan have their version too and probably every latino country too.
+I know the Mexican flan has their version too and probably every Latino country too.
 Some might do it with just the egg yolk, others without the condensed milk or in a water bath.
 Like any recipe, there are different versions.